orakkuma/orakkuma/README.md

 - 💬 Ask me about ... name, age
 - 📫 How to reach me: ... devorakkuma@gmail.com
 - 😄 Pronouns: ...
 Bear, Epicurean
-- ⚡ Fun fact: ...
+- ⚡ Brief self - description: ...

-  The first impression someone gets upon meeting me might be that I am cold and reserved, but according to my close friends, that's not the case at all.
+  - The first impression someone gets upon meeting me might be that I am cold and reserved, but according to my close friends, that's not the case at all.
+  - I have '수족냉증'😂

 - Keyboad I use ... silence tactile keyboard, capacity keyboard